AgoraIO/Docs-Source/flexible-classroom/develop/classroom-security.md

 The app developer can enable token authentication (App Certificate) in [Agora Console](https://console.agora.io/).
 When enabled, all user’s request to join a classroom must be done with a valid RTM token.

-- For more information on how to enable RTM token authentication, see [Use an RTM token for authentication](https://docs.agora.io/en/Real-time-Messaging/rtm_token?platform=Web#a-name--tokenause-an-rtm-token-for-authentication).
+- For more information on how to enable RTM token authentication, see [Use an RTM token for authentication](../../signaling/develop/authentication).
-- For how to generate an RTM token on the app backend, see [Generate an RTM Token](https://docs.agora.io/en/Real-time-Messaging/token_server_rtm).
+- For how to generate an RTM token on the app backend, see [Generate an RTM Token](../../signaling/develop/authentication).

 ## Data encryption and storage

 To guarantee data confidentiality during transmission, Agora Flexible Classroom uses the TLS (Transport Layer Security) and Secure Sockets Layer (SSL) encryption protocols.

 Agora Flexible Classroom does not store any of your business data or user data except for caching them for transmission purpose.
 The cached data will be released an hour after the classroom ends.
 Agora Flexible Classroom supports uploading files and real-time recording in a classroom.
 The uploaded class files and recorded files are stored in the third-party cloud storage designated by the app developer.
 These features are disabled by default.
 Only after the app developer enables these features and specifies a third-party cloud storage in Agora Console, can authenticated users access the services and the stored resources.
-For details, see [Configure the Flexible Classroom in Agora Console](https://docs.agora.io/en/agora-class/agora_class_prep?platform=Web#4-configure-the-flexible-classroom-in-agora-console).

 ## Network geofencing